Become a Google Certified Educator Level 1

 Cohort information, including prerequisites and NWOCA.info account setup will be sent the week before the cohort opens.
 If you have registered after the cohort start date, it takes 24-48 hours to get this info.

 Registration generally opens the month before the cohort start date.
 Registration will close one month prior to the cohort closing date.
-For Summer 2021, registration opens on April 1, 2021 and will close on July 5, 2021.
+For Fall 2021, registration opens on August 9, 2021 and will close on November 3, 2021.

 Fill out the Google Form linked from the main GCE level 1 page.